ynqa/wego/distance/README.md

 # Distance

-Calculate the cosine similarity between words.
+The implementation to calculate the cosine similarity between words.

 ## Usage